• Skip to primary navigation

 A plate with two oven baked tuna sweetcorn cakes and salad on with a ramekin of mayonnaise.
 Rest of the cakes in the background on a serving platter with serving tongs on.

 Happy 1st March Folks!
-I know it's been a while since Christmas (it has although it just feels like only yesterday don't you think?) but it was then that I devised these delicious oven baked tuna sweetcorn cakes.
+I know it's been a while since Christmas, although it just feels like only yesterday, don't you think?

 Rather than freeze them in portions as I normally would, I thought I would try and come up with something else different.

-There's usually always a spare tin of tuna as a backup in the cupboard as well as plenty of bags of frozen veg, like sweetcorn in the freezer.
-So pairing those together seemed like a possibility and what came out, these tuna sweetcorn cakes was a perfect budget meal.
+There's usually always a spare tin of tuna as a backup in the cupboard as well as plenty of bags of frozen vegetables like sweetcorn in the freezer.

-This was not only a great outcome then as it was after Christmas, and I was skint, but also great outcome now as I'm still making them and saving money in the process!
+This was not only a great outcome after Christmas when I was skint but also a great outcome now, as I'm still making them and saving money in the process!

 Birds eye view of a serving platter with six oven baked tuna sweetcorn cakes on surrounded by salad.
 A ramekin of mayonnaise and serving tongs at the top.